lmarschall/wembat/ReadMe.md

 ## Quickstart

-- Setup Wembat with the documentation at https://wembat.dev/setup
+- Setup Wembat backend with the documentation at https://wembat.dev/setup
-- Getting started with the documentation at https://wembat.dev/getting-started
+- Getting started in your application with the documentation at https://wembat.dev/getting-started

 ## Join